ole1986/a3-admintoolkit/README.md

 class AdminToolkit_network_receiveRequest { allowedTargets = 2; };
 ```

-For extension related implementations, please follow the <a href="#extending-the-admintoolkit">extension instructions below</a>
+For extension related implementations, please follow the <a href="#extensions">extension instructions below</a>

 ## Configuration